Siphon: Maximum height

-Vacuum siphons
+Operation in a vacuum

 Experiments have shown that siphons can operate in a vacuum, via cohesion and tensile strength between molecules, provided that the liquids are pure and degassed and surfaces are very clean.

-Oxford English Dictionary

 The Oxford English Dictionary (OED) entry on siphon, published in 1911, states that a siphon works by atmospheric pressure.
 Stephen Hughes of Queensland University of Technology criticized this in a 2010 article which was widely reported in the media.
 The OED editors stated, "there is continuing debate among scientists as to which view is correct. ...
 We would expect to reflect this debate in the fully updated entry for siphon, due to be published later this year."
-Dr. Hughes continued to defend his view of the siphon in a late September post at the Oxford blog.
+Hughes continued to defend his view of the siphon in a late September post at the Oxford blog.
 The 2015 definition by the OED is:

 A tube used to convey liquid upwards from a reservoir and then down to a lower level of its own accord.
 Once the liquid has been forced into the tube, typically by suction or immersion, flow continues unaided.

 The Encyclopædia Britannica currently describes a siphon as:

 Siphon, also spelled syphon, instrument, usually in the form of a tube bent to form two legs of unequal length, for conveying liquid over the edge of a vessel and delivering it at a lower level.
 Siphons may be of any size.
 The action depends upon the influence of gravity (not, as sometimes thought, on the difference in atmospheric pressure; a siphon will work in a vacuum) and upon the cohesive forces that prevent the columns of liquid in the legs of the siphon from breaking under their own weight.
 At sea level, water can be lifted a little more than 10 metres (33 feet) by a siphon.

 In civil engineering, pipelines called inverted siphons are used to carry sewage or stormwater under streams, highway cuts, or other depressions in the ground.
 In an inverted siphon the liquid completely fills the pipe and flows under pressure, as opposed to the open-channel gravity flow that occurs in most sanitary or storm sewers.

-Standards
+Standards in engineering or industry

 The American Society of Mechanical Engineers (ASME) publishes the following Tri-Harmonized Standard: